-Trump to Republican senator: 'You're afraid of the NRA'
+Trump tells senators 'You're afraid of the NRA'

 "While the overwhelming rejection of President Obama and Mayor Bloomberg's "universal" background check agenda is a positive development, we have a broken mental health system that is not going to be fixed with more background checks at gun shows.
 The sad truth is that no background check would have prevented the tragedies in Newtown, Aurora or Tucson," the NRA's statement said.
 "We need a serious and meaningful solution that addresses crime in cities like Chicago, addresses mental health deficiencies, while at the same time protecting the rights of those of us who are not a danger to anyone."

+A spokesman for Toomey said that the senator has demonstrated that he's not afraid of the gun lobby.

+"Despite the aggressive opposition of the NRA, Senator Toomey never wavered in his commitment to this legislation," Toomey press secretary Steve Kelly said in a statement.
+"The NRA downgraded Senator Toomey's rating and refused to back him for re-election."

-Trump argued Wednesday that it should be "so easy" to get 60 Senate votes on common-sense reforms -- though it's unclear exactly which ones.
+At Wednesday's meeting, Trump argued that it should be "so easy" to get 60 Senate votes on common-sense reforms -- though it's unclear exactly which ones.

 Murphy sought to give him a reality check: "I think you underestimate the power of the gun lobby."